ajforeman/LASROps/README.md

 * metaport - SAS Metadata Server port (default: 8561)
 * metauser - SAS Metadata Server login user.
 This can be any user defined in SAS Metadata who has permissions to read Metadata.
 * metapass - Password for the defined SAS Metadata Server login user.
 Storing the password in {SAS002} format is recommended.
-* username- LASR Administrator login user.
+* username - LASR Administrator login user.
 Usually lasradm, but this can be any user who has permissions to start and stop LASR Servers.
 * pwd - Password for the defined LASR Administrator login user.
 Storing the password in {SAS002} format is recommended.

 *For more details on these user-defined variables, refer to the comments inside the code near where they are set.*

+4) Set LASROps.sh to be executable using `chmod`.

 ### Additional Considerations

 This utility assumes the executing user has a home directory, which is used to store a few .txt files that track LASR status.
 If the user does not have a home directory, these paths will need to be updated to a different location that is readable and writable:
+* LASROps.sh - End of line calling SAS to execute program, near bottom of file
 * LASROps.sh - `cat` command, near bottom of file
 * lasr_ops.sas - PROC EXPORT code's OUTFILE option, near bottom of file